-- 1 To allow students to establish and consolidate a linguistic foundation on which to build competence in the language systems of Chinese OR Japanese. - 2 To allow students to develop and consolidate receptive (reading and listening) and productive (writing and speaking) skills in Chinese OR Japanese. - 3 To provide students with a general knowledge and understanding of cultural, sociological, and political theories and methodologies. - 4 To allow students to pursue a deeper knowledge and understanding within selected social sciences or humanities pathways, including cultural studies, modern Chinese and Japanese history, East Asian societies and politics and international relations, political geography, gender studies, literary studies, and film and media studies. - 5 To foster intercultural awareness and understanding (an appreciation both of internal diversity and of trans-cultural connectedness of cultures) and an attitude of curiosity and openness towards different cultures. - 6 To foster particular intellectual skills (information gathering, synthesis and analysis) and key (transferable) skills (oral and written communication, oral presentation, organisation, adaptability and flexibility, self-study skills for language learning and IT skills) and to allow students to apply and practise those skills. - 7 To give students the opportunity to pursue an inter-disciplinary and multi-disciplinary approach to learning, thus stretching the mind, stimulating the imagination, and creating a versatile graduate profile. - 8 To satisfy the requirements of a Level 6 programme as set out in the FHEQ.
+1 To allow students to establish and consolidate a linguistic foundation on which to build competence in the language systems of Chinese OR Japanese.

+2 To allow students to develop and consolidate receptive (reading and listening) and productive (writing and speaking) skills in Chinese OR Japanese.

+3 To provide students with a general knowledge and understanding of cultural, sociological, geographical, political, media studies and/or literary theories methodologies, dependent on choices of disciplinary pathway through the stages.

+4 To allow students to pursue a deeper knowledge and understanding within selected social sciences or humanities pathways, including cultural studies, Chinese and Japanese history, East Asian societies, politics and international relations, political geography, gender studies, literary studies, and film and media studies.

+5 To foster intercultural awareness and understanding (an appreciation both of internal diversity and of trans-cultural connectedness of cultures) and an attitude of curiosity and openness towards different cultures.

+6 To foster particular intellectual skills (information gathering, synthesis and analysis) and key (transferable) skills (oral and written communication, oral presentation, organisation, adaptability and flexibility, self-study skills for language learning and IT skills) and to allow students to apply and practise those skills.

+7 To give students the opportunity to pursue an inter-disciplinary and multi-disciplinary approach to learning, thus stretching the mind, stimulating the imagination, and creating a versatile graduate profile.

+8 To satisfy the requirements of a Level 6 programme as set out in the Framework for Higher Education Qualifications (FHEQ).

-9 To satisfy the expectations of the relevant Benchmark Statements for Languages, Cultures and Societies; to comply with prevailing University policies and QAA codes of practice.
+9 To conform with prevailing University policies and QAA codes of practice.

+10 To meet the requirements of the Benchmark Statements for Languages, Cultures and Societies.